wazuh/wazuh-documentation/source/amazon/services/cloudtrail.rst

 User login failed
 +++++++++++++++++

-When a user tries to log in with an invalid password, the following alert will be shown in Kibana.
+When an user tries to log in with an invalid password, the following alert will be shown in Kibana.
 There will be shown data such as the user who tried to login or the browser it was using:

 .. thumbnail:: ../../images/aws/aws-login-3.png
   :align: center